simondlevy/Hackflight/README.md

 <tt>Hackflight::addSensor()</tt> to ensure that the sensor
 code will be called by the <tt>checkOptionalSensors</tt> method.

+Here is the C++ class hierarchy for currently-supported sensors:

 <p align="center">
 <img src="extras/media/sensors2.png" width=800>
 </p>